jefffhaynes/BinarySerializer/README.md

 ### Endianness ###

-Maybe a quiant topic these days but incredibly painful if you're suddenly faced with it.
+Maybe a quaint topic these days but incredibly painful if you're suddenly faced with it.
 BinarySerializer handles endianness in two ways: globally or on a field-by-field basis.
 If you're working in a system that deals entirely in big endian, you can simply do:

 ```c#
 serializer.Endianness = Endianness.Big;
 ```

 In other cases you may actually have a mix of big and little endian and again you can use the <code>SerializeAsAttribute</code> to specify endianness.
-As with encoding, endianness is inherited through the graph heirarchy unless overridden by a child field.
+As with encoding, endianness is inherited through the graph hierarchy unless overridden by a child field.

 ```c#
 [SerializeAs(Endianness = Endianness.Big)]